VE-DU/demo-repo./README.md

 the confidence i gained is on next level     j no need to redeploy if want changes in deployed website just link with github and make changes there - vercel will automatically redeploy all

-unconsistency is the part of journey and who finds that a mistake and works on removing it - will win . k
+unconsistency is the part of journey and who finds that a mistake and works on removing it - wjjnjn ill win . k